Coming - Poetry- Class 11 - Woven Words

 One-Mark Questions

-1. What natural event does the thrush’s song signal in the poem?
+Q1.
+What natural event does the thrush’s song signal in the poem?

-2. How is the speaker’s childhood described in the poem?
+Q2.
+How is the speaker’s childhood described in the poem?

-4. What does the phrase “fresh-peeled voice” refer to?It refers to the bird’s song, which is described as clear, new, and fresh—like fruit just peeled.
-It adds beauty and surprise to the setting.
+Answer: The phrase “fresh-peeled voice” refers to the thrush’s song, which is described as new, clear, and refreshing.

 Three-Mark Questions